SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 question, they expect it to suffice.
 When one of their ships is

-found doing ascientific exploration in restricted territory, their explanation will be that“we seek to know.”
+found doing ascientific exploration in restricted territory, their explanation will be that"we seek to know.”
 It's their answer for much of what they do outside of their own space.
 Encounters with their research vessels, and crewmembers, are the most common contact most other species have with